ShahSheel/Matrix-Transpose/README.md

 # Matrix-Transpose
-Transpose any matrix, up to 100 by 100.

 Transpose any matrix up to 100 by 100.

 For example given a Matrix: